Sparse induced subgraphs in P_6-free graphs: Improving carvers for mixed minimal separators

 \section{Improving carvers for mixed minimal separators}

 We need a more refined understanding of mixed minimal separators.
+We will use the tools developed here in Section~\ref{sec:2SidedAlignedPMCs} to find carvers for the so-called \emph{two-sided PMCs}.

 So let $G$ be a graph, $S$ be a mixed minimal separator of $G$, and $A$ and $B$ be the mesh and non-mesh full sides of $S$, respectively.
 Given a set $\widetilde{S} \subseteq V(G)$, we say that a component $\widetilde{D}$ of $G-\widetilde{S}$ is \textit{clarified} if it is disjoint from $A \cup B$.
 In this section we show how to ``carve away'' all of the clarified components; see Proposition~\ref{prop:betterMixedCarver}.

 To prove this proposition, we will use the following enumeration routine to obtain a ``fuzzy'' version of the mesh full component.
 Given a graph $G$, a \emph{fuzzy version} of a set $A \subseteq V(G)$ is a set $A^+ \subseteq V(G)$ such that $A \subseteq A^+$ and every vertex of $A^+ \setminus A$ is complete to $A$.